Senior Leadership Team

-Debbie works alongside Emma, Bruce and Emma as part of the Supporter Engagement Team and her role sees her looking after groups and teams fundraising within the community as well as working on various fundraising campaigns.
+Debbie works as part of the Supporter Engagement Team and her role sees her looking after groups, teams and individuals fundraising for LOROS within the community.
 Debbie said: “I really enjoy working for LOROS and seeing the difference the Hospice makes for patients and their families.
 Working alongside our fantastic community supporters and our wonderful volunteers on a variety of amazing and creative fundraising ideas makes my role a real pleasure.
 We are all part of a dedicated team raising vital funds for LOROS.
 I feel very privileged to be working with such a well-loved local charity."

 Andrew joined the LOROS Fundraising Team as a Fundraising Co-ordinator in September 2015, focusing on challenge events including the Tower Run and Into The Wild, amongst others.

 Andrew has a background in Sales and Marketing and can speak fluent French and German, having previously worked in various roles across Europe.
 In 2012, Andrew was awarded a post-graduate diploma in International Growth from the Michael Smurfit Business School in Dublin.

 Andrew said: “It's such a pleasure to be part of such an amazing team and contribute to the work of the Hospice.
 We have such a wide range of events from challenges, through to lunches, dinners, and corporate days, not to mention some really exciting campaigns.
 If you haven't attended, volunteered, or taken part in one of our events before then I highly recommend it!"